 Challenge Completed: A book at the bottom of your to-read list

-This was a very easy read I found in a secondhand store.
-It was slightly clichéd but I enjoyed the story nonetheless.
-The book also took place between London and Sydney, which appealed to the traveller in me.
+This is a very easy read I found in a secondhand store.
+It’s slightly cliché but I enjoyed the story nonetheless.
+The book also takes place between London and Sydney, which appeals to the traveller in me.

 • Campaign Ruby by Jessica Rudd